Small business: Marketing

 Although small businesses have close relationships with their existing customers, finding new customers and reaching new markets is a major challenge for small business owners.
-Small businesses typically find themselves strapped for time to do marketing, as they have to run the day-to-day aspects of the business.
+Small businesses typically find it difficult to find time for marketing, as they have to run the day-to-day aspects of the business.
 To create a continual stream of new business and find new clients and customers, they must work on marketing their business continuously.
-Low sales (the result of poor marketing) is one of the major reasons for small business failure.
+Low sales (the result of poor marketing) is one of the primary reasons for small business failure.
 Common marketing techniques for small business include business networking (e.g., attending Chamber of Commerce events or trade fairs), "word of mouth" promotion by existing customers, customer referrals, Yellow pages directories, television, radio, and outdoor ads (e.g., roadside billboards), print ads, email, and Internet marketing.
-TV ads can be quite expensive, so they are normally intended to create awareness of a product or service.
+TV ads can be expensive, so they are normally intended to create awareness of a product or service.
 Another means by which small businesses can advertise is through the use of "deal of the day" websites such as Groupon and Living Social.
 These Internet deals encourage customers to patronize small businesses.